Your essential guide to visiting Wells-next-the-Sea on the North Norfolk Coast

 Wells-next-the-Sea is situated in the heart of the North Norfolk coast – a designated Area of Outstanding Natural Beauty with over 40 miles of glorious beaches, unspoiled landscapes and protected wildlife habitats.

-Once an important commercial seaport, now a popular seaside destination, Wells is still a working fishing port where you can watch the boats unload their catch.
+Once an important commercial seaport and manufacturing town, now a popular seaside destination, Wells is still a working fishing port where you can watch the boats unload their catch.

 The quay is a favourite spot for crabbing – or gillying as it’s known locally – with families lined up along the harbour wall from dawn until dusk.
 Hungry visitors are well served with two fabulous fish ‘n’ chips shops right on the quay.